 There are some limitations to video and audio frame rates in DCPs.
 This is complicated by the fact that not all projectors will play DCPs at the same frame rates.
-It is possible to create a DCP which one projector will play fine, but another (of a different type) will refuse to play.
+It is possible to create a DCP which one projector will play fine, but another (of a different type, or even just with a different software version) will refuse to play.

 The only rates that are guaranteed to work on all DCI projectors are 24 frames per second (fps) for video and 48kHz for audio.
 If you are sending DCPs to unknown places it is wise to consider using these rates if at all possible.

 Many projectors now in the wild support additional video frame rates: 25, 30, 48, 50 and 60 fps.

 DCP-o-matic has a few tricks to allow you to use content that is not in one of the ‘approved’ rates.

 Audio is easy: DCP-o-matic can resample to 48kHz from any source rate with minimal loss in quality.

 Video rate conversion is harder.
 DCP-o-matic's strategy to deal with a non-supported content rate is to run it at the wrong speed, and to adjust the audio to keep it in sync.